Onas55/Counter/README.md

 so if my input was 4, my output would be 4, 3, 2, 1.

 I also added a while loop by creating a countup method
-- first i createc s scanner class that accept an interger value then i assigned it go a variable num2
+- first i created a scanner class that acceps an interger value then i assigned it go a variable num2
-- create a new count variable age it a value 1.
+- create a new count variable and gave it a value of 1.